Skip to content

 Barista Lessons in London - Your Options

 London has the densest concentration of barista training providers in the UK.
-Six of the 12 providers on this list have London locations:
+Six of the 12 roasters on this list have London locations:

 Volcano Coffee Works and Assembly Coffee both operate from Brixton, with shared booking infrastructure and the same lead trainer.
 Volcano is the better fit for casual home learning.
 Assembly is the better fit for SCA certification.